 Simply put, arrowroot flour is not keto-friendly.
 In fact, arrowroot flour is almost pure carbohydrate and does not contain fats as most keto-friendly flours do.
 Even white flour has fewer carbs per Tbsp than arrowroot flour.
 That said, if you are trying to follow a ketogenic or low-carb diet then steer clear from using arrowroot in your recipes.

 That said, arrowroot flour is considered paleo, gluten-free, and grain-free.
 So it could make a decent option for people who are not following a keto diet, but again arrowroot flour is not keto-friendly at all.
-Despite all of this, many people still get confused with thinking that arrowroot flour is a keto-friendly ingredient.
+Despite all of this, many people still get confused by thinking that arrowroot flour is a keto-friendly ingredient.
 So then why all the confusion?

 Why Do So Many People Think Arrowroot Keto Friendly?